raygun101/MarkupKit/README.md

 This allows the navigational structure of the application (i.e. segues) to be defined in a storyboard, but the content of individual views to be defined in markup.

-The `root` argument is also commonly used when implementing custom table view cells.
-In this case, the cell passes itself as both the owner and the root when loading the view:
+The `root` argument is also commonly used when implementing custom table or collection view view cells.
+In this case, the cell instance passes itself as both the owner and the root when loading the view:

     override init(style: UITableViewCellStyle, reuseIdentifier: String?) {
         super.init(style: style, reuseIdentifier: reuseIdentifier)